3.1 General requirements:

 3.5 Action Plan:

-An Action Plan must be generated in Enablon for any identified nonconformances if they cannot be corrected in real time.
-The Action Plan must address the root cause(s), and clearly identify the actions that will be taken to prevent the same nonconformance from occurring in the future.
+An Action Plan must be generated in Enablon for identified nonconformances if they cannot be corrected immediately.
+The Action Plan must address the root cause(s) and clearly identify actions to prevent the same nonconformance in the future.

 The Action Plan must be assigned to an individual with the appropriate authority and area of responsibility to adequately address the nonconformance.